 The project developer is an entity that has an active account in good standing on the Reserve, submits a project for listing and registration with the Reserve, and is ultimately responsible for all project reporting and verification.
 Under this protocol, project developers may act as aggregators, who represent one or more fields participating in a project, or as developers of single-field projects.
 Project developers/aggregators may be a corporation or other legally constituted entity, city, county, state agency, agricultural producer, or a combination thereof.
-An individual farmer may serve as a project developer of a single-field project, as an aggregator for his/hertheir own fields, or as an aggregator for a group of fields under different ownership or management.
+An individual farmer may serve as a project developer of a single-field project, as an aggregator for their own fields, or as an aggregator for a group of fields under different ownership or management.
 Farmers who elect to enroll in an aggregate and not serve as a project developer are referred to as "project participants."
 Project participants must have authority to make cultivation management decisions on their fields that are enrolled in the aggregate.

 Project developers/aggregators act as official agents to the Reserve on behalf of project participants and are ultimately responsible for submitting all required forms and complying with the terms of this protocol.
 Project developers/aggregators manage the flow of ongoing monitoring and verification reports to the Reserve and may engage in other project development activities such as developing monitoring plans, modeling emission reductions, managing data collection and retention etc., or may hire technical contractors to perform these services on their behalf.
-The scope of project developer/aggregator services is negotiated between the project participants and the project developer/aggregator.
+The scope of project developer/aggregator services is negotiated between the project participants and the project developer/aggregator and should be reflected in contracts between the project participants and the project developer/aggregator.